cha-yh/C2C-UI/README.md

 React UI kits with [styled-components](https://styled-components.com/) & [typescript](https://www.typescriptlang.org/)

 ## Description
 This is a beta version library.
 It might have no problem to use.
-But It might be hard to read the [Docs](https://c2c-ui.netlify.com/) in current version.
+But It might have cross-browsing issues and some bugs.
+It will be fixed.

 ## Installation
 ```sh